ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

 Download the [PHP example](https://api.onlyoffice.com/editors/demopreview) from our site.

-You need to connect the editors to your web site.
+You need to connect the editors to your website.
 Specify the path to the editors installation in the *config.php* file:

 ```
 $GLOBALS['DOC_SERV_SITE_URL'] = "https://documentserver/";